operator-framework/operator-manifest-tools/README.md

 # operator-manifest-tools

 Tooling that enables software release pipelines for operator manifests.
+A

 ## Installation